ThatOpen/engine_web-ifc/README.md

 ## Status

-Although it appears to already be used in production, web-ifc is in pre-alpha status until ifc support matures.
+Although it is quite stable and fast already, web-ifc is in **pre-alpha status** until ifc support matures.
 The list of currently supported ifc elements, or level of support for different ifc types, is an undocumented work in progress.

+Depending on your models, web-ifc may be quick and correct, or slow and broken, please share any problematic models so I can take a look :)

 ## Install